benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 Notes:

 - Here are a bunch of resources
   - I've aggregated all the links I had listed throughout the talk
-- I really wanted to talk about **Debugging** in RTL
+- I really, really wanted to talk about **Debugging in RTL**
   - There are some key differences & cool features from Enzyme
-  - But I just didn't have time
+  - But I just didn't have time in 25 minutes
-  - So there's a link
+  - So there's a link to the docs here
 - If you're still on Enzyme, I specifically mentioned `runAllPromises` as an async solution
   - The **Asynchronous testing with Enzyme & React in Jest** blog post explains it all